Quantum trapping and rotational self-alignment in triangular Casimir microcavities

-Casimir torque –- a rotational motion caused by the minimization of the zero-point energy –- is a problem that attracts significant theoretical and experimental interest.
+Casimir torque -- a rotational motion driven by zero-point energy minimization -- is a problem that attracts notable research interest.
 Recently, it has been realized using liquid crystal phases and natural anisotropic substrates.
-However, for natural materials, the torque reaches substantial values only at van der Waals distances of $\sim 10$ nm.
-Here, we employ Casimir self-assembly using templated gold nanostructures of triangular symmetry for the purpose of rotational self-alignment at truly Casimir distances (100 -- 200~nm separation).
-The joint action of repulsive electrostatic and attractive Casimir potentials leads to the formation of a stable quantum trap, giving rise to a tunable Fabry-Pérot microcavity.
-This cavity self-aligns both laterally and rotationally to maximize the overlap area between the templated and floating triangular flakes.
-The rotational self-alignment is remarkably sensitive to the equilibrium distance between the two triangles as well as their area, which opens possibilities for active control through manipulating the electrostatic screening.
-Our self-assembled and self-aligned Casimir microcavities could find future use as a versatile and tunable platform for nanophotonic, polaritonic, and optomechanical applications.
+However, for natural materials, substantial torque occurs only at van der Waals distances of $\sim 10$ nm.
+Here, we employ Casimir self-assembly with triangular gold nanostructures for rotational self-alignment at truly Casimir distances (100 -- 200~nm separation).
+The interplay of repulsive electrostatic and attractive Casimir potentials forms a stable quantum trap, giving rise to a tunable Fabry-Pérot microcavity.
+This cavity self-aligns both laterally and rotationally to maximize area overlap between templated and floating flakes.
+The rotational self-alignment is sensitive to the equilibrium distance between the two triangles as well as their area, offering possibilities for active control via electrostatic screening manipulation.
+Our self-assembled Casimir microcavities present a versatile and tunable platform for nanophotonic, polaritonic, and optomechanical applications.

 KEYWORDS: Casimir effect, self-assembly, self-alignment, quantum trapping, templated micro- and nano-cavities.